 As the National Cyber Security Centre states in its guidance: ‘’Cyber insurance will not instantly solve all of your cybersecurity issues, and it will not prevent a cyber breach/attack’’.
 This is up to you, as the business owner or chief security officer – otherwise, you could be in breach of GDPR and your own industry regulations.When it comes to who may need cyber liability insurance, any business that has an online component or stores electronic data could benefit, as could any company that depends on technology for its operation.
 Personal data such as customer contact details, staff information and sensitive financial data could all be hacked maliciously by cyber criminals and sold on for big money.
 There’s also the possibility that cyber hackers could cripple a network with ransomware.
 You may think your business may never fall foul of this, but you’d be surprised how often small businesses are virtually broken into and how much can be lost.
 That’s why a cyber insurance policy is so important, to ensure your losses are minimal, and that everything is taken care of should the worst happen.

-- Data breaches – We can provide extensive support for hacks and accidental loss of data, ensuring that your reputational damage is minimal, and that your clients are kept secure.
+- Data breaches – We source extensive support for hacks and accidental loss of data, ensuring that your reputational damage is minimal, and that your clients are kept secure.

 - Business interruption insurance – Should damage caused stop you from earning an income – for example, because your website becomes inoperable and therefore trading has to halt from your online platform – then your insurer can cover any loss of income, therefore not hindering your financials.

 - Cyber extortion – This is the act of demanding extensive payment through data compromise or a denial of service attack.
 Your insurer can cover any pay out you are being extorted for.